Joseph M. Devine

-Joseph McMurray Devine (March 15, 1861 – August 31, 1938) was an American politician who was the Governor of North Dakota from 1898 to 1899.
+Joseph McMurray Devine (March 15, 1861 – August 31, 1938) was an American politician who was the sixth governor of North Dakota from 1898 to 1899.
 He served as governor for less than one year as he finished the term after Governor Frank A. Briggs died in office.

 Biography

 Joseph M. Devine was born in Wheeling (in modern-day West Virginia; located in Virginia at the time of his birth).
 He was educated in the public schools.
 He received a B.A. degree from the West Virginia University in 1881.
 He married Ida Frances Holloway in 1891 and they had one daughter.
 He was again married, in 1900, to Mary Bernadine Hascom; and had a son, Douglas, and two daughters, Helen and Bernadine.
 He moved to LaMoure County, Dakota Territory in 1884 and was superintendent of schools for ten years.
 In 1892 he lost an election for state superintendent of public education to Laura J. Eisenhuth, the first woman elected to state office in the United States.